rbruinier/AdventOfCode/README.md

  Timing is done on a 2021 M1 Pro with 32 GB RAM.

+ # Inputs

+ Inputs are in a private repository and should be put in the Sources/AdventOfCodeInputs folder.

 # 3rd party frameworks

  * Swift Collections: For the Deque type allowing for faster popping of first elements from collections (vs arrays).